This Furniture Gives Me a Headache

 Now that we were able to identify the source of Michelle’s odor issues in her office, we were able to recommend a more comprehensive testing strategy that would help generate a detailed report of these diagnostic results.
 This report would help her in next battle with the furniture company!

 Fortunately, we were able to diagnose the odor, and put an immediate mechanism in place to control these emissions and prevent them from affecting her health.
-“The other mold guys” told me I had a hidden mold problem behind my walls, and gave me a $4000 estimate to fix it!”, she told us.
+“The other mold guys” told me I had a hidden mold problem behind my walls, and gave me a $4000 estimate to fix it!
+Had it been a genuine mold issue, our Montreal mold removal service would’ve been the solution”, she told us.

 Michelle was so happy she didn’t trust the “cut of their jib”, and called us for a second opinion.
 By doing so, we saved her lots of money, and unnecessary headaches (pun intended).